 A true muse for writers, Edinburgh is also a place where many scientists and thinkers have lived.
 We can mention Adam Smith, to name but a few, since it was in the Scottish capital that the philosopher and economist wrote his economic theories, and we cannot forget David Hume, another important thinker of the Scottish Enlightenment.
 His statue, like Smith’s, sits enthroned in the Royal Mile and is touched on the big toe every day by thousands of tourists, and students (yes I did too…) who would be lucky enough to do so before going to study in Edinburgh.

 It is therefore not for nothing that the Scottish capital has been nicknamed the Athens of Scotland, in reference to this crossroads of culture, knowledge and exchange.
 And I felt this vibration, the same one that made me want to rob the bookshops’ shelves in order to understand and discover new things.
-I wanted to leave with all the books… from all the bookshops.
+I wanted to leave with all the books… from all Edinburgh’s bookshops.

 Whether you are on a book hunt or in the mood for an unusual stroll through the streets of Edinburgh, I invite you to take a stroll through the City of Literature.
 You will find all the addresses directly in each section, and the map below helps you to get an idea of the distances between each bookshop.
 At the end of the article, I’ll add a few bookshops that I had the chance to come across during my Scottish escapades, but also a list of places where you can quietly (or not) enjoy a good book.

 I’m cheating because this is not a bookshop, but the National Library of Scotland is a foolproof place to find books.
 Situated on George Bridge, it is not only architecturally magnificent but also houses the very essence of Scottish literature.
 There are nearly a million books in the area, including copies of the Gutenberg Bible and the first copy of Shakespeare’s works.